Panic Attacks (cont.)

 Panic Attacks Causes

 As with most behavioral illnesses, the causes of panic attacks are many.
 Certainly there is evidence that the tendency to have panic attacks can sometimes be inherited.
 However, there is also evidence that panic may be a learned response and that the attacks can be initiated in otherwise healthy people simply given the right set of circumstances.
 Research into the causes of panic attacks is ongoing.

 Research is inconsistent as to whether nutritional deficiencies (for example, zinc or magnesium deficiency) may be risk factors for panic disorder.
-While food additives like aspartame, alone or in combination with food dyes, are suspected to play a role in the development of panic attacks in some people, more research is needed to understand their role in this disorder.
+While food additives like aspartame, alone or in combination with food dyes, are suspected to play a role in the development of panic attacks in some people, it has not been confirmed by research so far.

 Must Read Articles Related to Panic Attacks

 What kinds of treatments have been effective for your panic attacks?